x5g/CubeSolver/README.md

 You can experience the fun of cube solver by yourself.
 The demo website is [Cube Solver](https://czx.ac.cn/cubesolver)

 ## Code Files Description
-1. demo: Cube Solver full runnable files
+1. web: Cube Solver full runnable files
 2. src: source file .zip of each module in Cube Solver
 3. test: test files and test results in Cube Solver

 ## Usage
-This project needs Python 3.7, Django 2 and other necessary modules.
-You can download all the files or just the "demo", and then enter the command in "demo":
+This project needs Python 3.7, Django 2 and other necessary modules in requirements.txt.
+You can enter the follow codes:
 ```
+pip3 install -r requirements.txt
+cd web
 python3 manage.py runserver
 ```
-then you can visit http://127.0.0.1:8000/cubesolver to experience the fun of Cube Solver.
+then visit http://127.0.0.1:8000/cubesolver to experience the fun of Cube Solver.

 ## Thanks
 1. hkociemba, author of our solving Rubik's cube algorithm file [RubiksCube-TwophaseSovler](https://github.com/hkociemba/rubikscube-twophasesolver).